 - Text content

-In this example, we wish to create a filter for the following set of group conditions:
+In the first example, we wish to create a filter for the following set of group conditions:

 - Males under 35 (Nominal crosstab)